selfcommunity/developers-doc/docs/sdk/getting_started/local_development.md

 what is published on npm.

 ### sc-templates
-Contains full community pages components usefull to integrate a community in a frontend service context.
+Contains full community pages components useful to integrate a community in a frontend service context.

-### sc-ui
+### sc-i18n
 Contains i18n.
 ````